DUSP-PKG Summer Fellowships

 • Safety and Cultural Impact: What are the main safety issues in the location you will be working in?
 What steps will you take to prioritize your safety and what resources have you identified to help you stay safe?
 Does your project have any safety implications for the community you are serving?
 If so, how will you address these?
 Help us to understand how the cultural context will affect your project.
 Tell us about any experience you have living and/or working with other cultures.
 How might you prepare yourself for living in the cultural context relevant to the project you are applying for?

-• Letter of Commitment from Community Partner: You’ll be asked to give the name and email address of a key community partner you will collaborate with.
+• Letter of Commitment from Partner Organization: You’ll be asked to give the name and email address of a key person with whomyou will collaborate with.
 The online system will then email them a request for a letter of commitment for your project.
-This letter should outline the project idea, describe how you and your community partner plan to work together and show the community partner’s commitment to supporting you with project advice and local knowledge.
-Important!
-Please make sure you have talked to your community partner before submitting this form and that they are expecting the request and familiar with your plans.
+This letter should outline the project idea, describe how you and your supervisor/partner plan to work together and show the organization’s commitment to supporting you with project advice and local knowledge, etc. Important!
+Please make sure you have talked to your partner before submitting this form and that they are expecting the request and familiar with your plans.

 • Committee on the Use of Humans as Experimental Subjects: If your fellowship involves human subjects research such as surveys, tests, observation of public behavior, or the study of instructional strategies, then you must apply for approval from the Committee on the Use of Humans as Experimental Subjects (COUHES) and complete an online human subjects training course.
 Visit the COUHES website for details.
 Service projects typically fall into the exempt category, which requires COUHES approval and passing the online course, but is a relatively fast and straightforward process.
 However, you should start working on this soon!